Status: Bill 30 came into force July 29, 2020 with exceptions

 - Repeals the act which is no longer necessary, since nine former regional health authorities, the Alberta Mental Health Board and Alberta Cancer Board were disbanded in 2009 when AHS became the province’s single health authority.

-If passed, most amendments will come into force upon receiving Royal Assent.
+Most amendments came into force upon receiving royal assent on July 29, 2020.
 Others will come into force upon proclamation and one other will come into force April 1, 2021.

 - Modernizing legislation to improve public health care (July 6, 2020)